 Fox cubs have to be patient when awaiting the return of a parent with food.
 The time is usually spent simply sitting or lying about the area of the den, wrestling and 'play' fighting with siblings, grooming themselves and each other, pouncing on bracken stems as if the stems were hunted animals, and exploring and generally wandering about, sometimes in search of tasty earthworm and insect morsels amongst the grass or leaf litter.

 Growth for cubs that survive the early weeks of life is rapid.
-This image was taken at the end of May, close to a foxes' den.
+This image was taken at the end of May, close to an active foxes' den.
 The animal is relatively long-legged, a characteristic most often associated with juveniles, although young of the year by this time would not normally be so well-grown.
+It is more likely that it is actually a very thin, gangly young adult, a first time breeder that has been too busy feeding its cubs rather than itself.